CPHris/CPHris/README.md

 - 💞️ I’m fairly new to software development and looking for growth and experience opportunities
 - 🌱 I’m currently expanding my back-end skills to include C# and .NET
 - 📫 Drop me a line at chris_sorensen@live.com
-- ⚡ Little known fact: I can solve a Rubix cube while holding my breath
+- ⚡ Random fact about me: I can solve a Rubix cube while holding my breath